eProsima/Integration-Service-docs/docs/wan.rst

 - Having *ROS 2* (Foxy or superior) installed, with the :code:`talker-listener` example working.

 - Having the *ROS 2 System Handle* installed.
-You can download it from the `dedicated repository <https://github.com/eProsima/ROS2-SH>`_ into the :code:`is-workspace` where you have *Integration Service* installed:
+You can download it from the `ROS2-SH dedicated repository <https://github.com/eProsima/ROS2-SH>`_ into the :code:`is-workspace` where you have *Integration Service* installed:

   .. code-block:: bash

       cd ~/is-workspace
       git clone https://github.com/eProsima/ROS2-SH.git src/ROS2-SH

 - Having *Fast DDS* (v.2.0.0 or superior) installed, with the `:code:`DDSHelloWorld` example` <https://fast-dds.docs.eprosima.com/en/latest/fastdds/getting_started/simple_app/simple_app.html>_ working.

 - Having the *Fast DDS System Handle* installed.
-You can download it from the `dedicated repository <https://github.com/eProsima/FastDDS-SH>`_ into the :code:`is-workspace` where you have *Integration Service* installed:
+You can download it from the `FastDDS-SH dedicated repository <https://github.com/eProsima/FastDDS-SH>`_ into the :code:`is-workspace` where you have *Integration Service* installed:

   .. code-block:: bash

       cd ~/is-workspace
       git clone https://github.com/eProsima/FastDDS-SH.git src/FastDDS-SH